Welcome!

 A few points to address before we really get started.

-Intended Audience (1)
+Intended Audience

-This playbook is aimed at authors of small, DIY-style software projects.
-We’d like to think that it will still have something to offer to participants in larger, more formalized projects, but to keep things focused we’ve avoided even mentioning some of the challenges that arise in bigger efforts.
+We’d like to think that it will still have much to offer to participants in projects that do not meet these descriptions.
+But to keep focused we’ve avoided even mentioning some of the issues that arise in other circumstances.

 Terminology